ido50/morgan/README.md

 metadata, and Morgan needs them to determine which files and dependencies to download.

-This configuration file sets "requests", "protobuf" and "redis" as the packages to mirror, with certain version specifications for each.
+This configuration file sets "requests", "protobuf", "redis" and "xonsh" as the packages to mirror, with certain version specifications for each.
+The xonsh requirements also specifies an extra which results in the downloading of certain optional dependencies.
 When the mirrorer is executed on a directory that contains this configuration file, it will find the latest version that satisfies the specifications of each package, download relevant files for each of them, and then recursively download _their_ dependencies.
-It will download source files suitable for all environments, and binary distributions (wheels) that match the definitions of the "legacy" and "edge" environments.
+It will download source files suitable for any environment, and binary distributions (wheels) that match the definitions of the "legacy" and "edge" environments.